Click to view full image

 MCT+

 Individualized metacognitive training for psychosis (MCT+) is designed to deepen and adapt the learning objectives of group MCT for individual clients.
 Click on the appropriate language below for further information and links to the treatment materials.
 If you are not familiar with group MCT, please visit our page on metacognitive training for psychosis (MCT) first.
-We have recently developed the second edition of the MCT+ manual, which is, however, currently not available in all languages (the manual can be obtained here).
+We have recently developed the second edition of the MCT+ manual; however, it is not yet available in all languages.
+The manual can be obtained here.
 We will update this webpage as other translations of the manual become available.

-Subscribe to our newsletter and stay updated on the latest developments (for our MCT e-learning program, please click here).
+Subscribe to our newsletter to stay informed about new developments.
+For details on our MCT e-learning program, please click here.

 English 2.3